atoum/telemetry/README.md

 * Suites: Unit on "Number of tests"
 * Means: Unit on "Assertions"
 * Top 5: Remove time filter
-* Top 5: Fix orderinf on "PHP versions"
+* Top 5: Fix ordering on "PHP versions"